muratk3n/thirdwave/en/tweets/2019/week23.md

+Or maybe Blyth is right, Corbyn doesnt care if Labour is hurt a little, as long as Cons are destroyed totally.
+This is a one-time back bencher who must have had a terrible time during the 80s with Theatcher in UK and Reagan in US.

+---

+Planet 369?
+Yeeeah..
+I dig it ✌ The theory goes some1 high up met an alien.
+How do we know?
+A time traveler said so.
+Far out.

+---

+"Wall St. climbs as weak private jobs data boost rate cut hopes" :|

+---

+Peter Altmaier of DE was pro-BEV?
+That fat-lipped son of a bitch.
+They say he also had a hand in Germany's Syrian refugee crisis in 2015.

+---

+"In a shift towards greener aviation, @NASA will fund research in an electric aircraft platform that uses cryogenic liquid #hydrogen to store #energy."

+---

 "“It’s market competition that delivers these benefits, not advances in technology," says EFF's @EFFFalcon about the hype surrounding 5G."

 Haha.. this is better.
 "Battle for 5G" is hiding a bigger suck.